ikernunezca/CMS/Readme_CMS.txt

 	1. Open a terminal/console, and go to the directory (cd) where your CMS folder has been dowloaded.
 	2. Within the CMS folder, enter Scripts folder.
 From this location (~/CMS/Scripts/) launch the python Script 'Suppl_Figure_Gene_Expression_Atlas.py':
 		~/CMS/Scripts$ python2.7 Suppl_Figure_Gene_Expression_Atlas.py
 	3. After launching the script, we will be requested to type the gene ID.
-Gene IDs are from each one of the genes in the module:
+Gene IDs are from each one of the genes in the severe module:
 	       ID   Gene
 		0: 'AGRN'
 		1: 'CHGB'